GLBTTQ Community Centre of Ottawa: Name

 One of the first controversies was over the name of the new corporation. the previous community centre had been named using the term GLBT but with a mind towards inclusivity some members of the community wished the corporation to include more Ts and Qs to represent Two-Spirit, both Transgender, and Transsexual, as well as Queer and Questioning peoples.
 Other members wished to have an unrelated name such as was the case with The 519 Church St. Community Centre, which would put no particular emphasis on any group.

 Ultimately the above name was chosen and it was decided that the general community would later be invited to make suggestions for a working name and logo for the community centre.
 The acronym used by this organisation is unique not just in Canada but worldwide.
-The community centre has also recognised the variety of identities used by members of the LGBT community and seeks to welcome all those groups and their allies.
+The community centre has also recognised the variety of identities used by members of the LGBTQ community and seeks to welcome all those groups and their allies.

 Location

-Many members of the community feel that the area around the intersection of Bank and Somerset Streets is the core of the gay community while others feel that other neighbourhoods also have large concentrations of LGBT peoples.
+Many members of the community feel that the area around the intersection of Bank and Somerset Streets is the core of the gay community while others feel that other neighbourhoods also have large concentrations of LGBTQ peoples.

 While no decision has been made it has been noted by the steering committee that issues of accessibility and infrastructure will be critical to the centre's future location(s).
 As a result, the steering committee initiated plans to survey the LGBT community through the media, and its website.